 The challenges of securing connected devices are unique to each industry when it comes to the internet of things.
 Healthcare presents a whole new set of opportunities for IT professionals to make improvements in a rapidly growing space.
 Securing IoMT devices for your medical practice will take an individualized approach that emphasizes healthcare IT support.

 Most importantly, healthcare providers should work with their IT professionals to implement a secure remote access software that can integrate with all their devices.
 Many IoMT devices run on unsupported operating systems and are not built with basic security features.
-For a more secure future, Netop Remote Control provides end-to-end encryption and secure remote access for healthcare technology stacks.
-Netop’s HIPAA-compliant suite of remote access software will ensure you’re only sending patient data through secure, encrypted channels.
+For a more secure future, Impero Connect provides end-to-end encryption and secure remote access for healthcare technology stacks.
+Impero’s HIPAA-compliant suite of remote access software will ensure you’re only sending patient data through secure, encrypted channels.

-The advantage of Netop Remote Control is full scalability, flexibility, and uncompromised security.
+The advantage of Impero Connect is full scalability, flexibility, and uncompromised security.
 If you are an IT professional in the healthcare industry and want to usher your practice into a more secure IoMT reality, contact us today to get started.